braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 #### Run the test on a large number of users

 Large samples ensure that your results reflect the preferences of your average user and are less likely to be swayed by outliers.
-Larger sample sizes also allow you to identify winning variants that have smaller margins of victory.
+Larger sample sizes also allow you to identify Winning Variants that have smaller margins of victory.

 #### Randomly sort users into different test groups